Moving to The Woodlands: 7 Reasons to Love Living in The Woodlands TX

 The Woodlands Cost of Living

 The cost of living in The Woodlands is higher than the national average and has a cost of living index of 117.
 However, the overall cost of groceries and other household necessities falls below the national average.
 Common grocery items like a loaf of bread and a gallon of milk will cost roughly $1.85 and $2.75, respectively.

-The median home value for The Woodlands homes for sale is approximately $400,000.
-Home appreciation has seen a steady increase, and properties typically have a median age of 19 years old.
+The median home value for homes for sale in The Woodlands is generally in the high $600s, and home values have seen a steady increase.
 Homeowners should expect to spend roughly $2,000 annually on insurance premiums, including homeowners and flood insurance.